Information & Technology Services Policies

 The IRC is the principal faculty committee concerned with I&TS operations.
 Membership includes students and key administrators in addition to faculty.
 The committee’s charge can be found in the Faculty Handbook, p.
 57.

-DATF is the leading constituent (user) group for such administrative information systems as Banner.
-DATF meets weekly, communicates frequently, and, while administratively independent, works closely with I&TS Information Systems.
+DAT is the leading constituent (user) group for such administrative information systems as Banner.
+DAT meets bi-weekly, communicates frequently, and, while administratively independent, works closely with I&TS Information Systems.